2022 United States House of Representatives elections in Pennsylvania: District 8

 The 8th district is based in Northeast Pennsylvania, specifically the Wyoming Valley and Pocono Mountains, including all of Lackawanna, Wayne, and Pike counties, and most of Luzerne and Monroe counties.
 The district added Stroudsburg in redistricting, making it slightly more liberal.
-It has a PVI of R+4 and voted for Donald Trump by 3 points in 2020.
-Democrat Matt Cartwright, who has represented the district since 2013, was most recently re-elected in 2022 garnering 51.2% of the vote in the general election.
+It had a PVI of R+4, and voted for Donald Trump by 3 points in 2020.
+Democrat Matt Cartwright, who had represented the district since 2013, was most recently re-elected in 2022, garnering 51.2% of the vote in the general election.